-Your city is advised to identify specific problems where city needs support from other stakeholders.
-Your city may like to initiate the process of forming alliances for data sharing, or implementation support or other activities, between local colleges & universities, industry bodies, start-ups and civil society organizations.
+Your city has already formed alliances for some of the data-related work.
+Your city may like to expand these alliances or form new ones in order to solve specific city-related issues.
+Your city may engage with more stakeholders from local colleges & universities, industry bodies, start-ups and civil society organizations and partner with them for data sharing, or implementation support, or other activities.
 Alliance may be with a single organisation or multiple organisations at once.
 The Alliance should clearly specify the partners involved, their roles and responsibilities (across Government, Industry, Academia & Community), the purpose and scope of the partnership, time period, the Mode of execution (informal, MoU etc.) and the expected outcomes intended to be achieved via this partnership.
+City may also like to think of innovative ways to incentivize and attract more partners.